djmckenzie77/rocket/README.md

 ### Quick start ###

-The first thing to do is connect your RPi to the camera module and the I2C pins to the AltiMU-10.
+The first thing to do is connect your RPi Zero to the camera module and the I2C pins to the AltiMU-10.
 These are the pinouts to be connected, supposing SA0 does not need to be driven (single AltiMU):

 ![](image/rpi_altimu.png)